simazhi/simazhi/README.md

 ### I'm a linguist and sinologist

-I just finished my PhD in Linguistics at the Graduate Institute of Linguistics of National Taiwan University.
-Currently looking for exciting postdoc opportunities.
+Currently a postdoctoral fellow at the University of Hong Kong, in the [Language Development Lab](https://linguistics.hku.hk/ldlhku/).

 ## Interests
 - ideophones